flatlandchurch/flatland-site-hugo/content/beliefs.md

 ### The Gift of Tongues

-We believe that this unique gift of the Holy Spirit--unique to the New Testament--is available for every believer.
+We believe that this gift of the Holy Spirit--unique to the New Testament--is available for every believer.

 ### The Second Coming